ome/omero-guide-fiji/docs/threshold_scripting_macro_language.rst

 #.
 In the *Settings* tab, turning channels on/off will also show/hide
    ROIs assigned to those channels.

-#.
-Open the image in OMERO.figure for a quick publication by going to
    Info tab in iviewer and clicking on OMERO.figure in the Open with line.\ |image1|